-When school’s out, parents need some ideas to keep the kids entertained.
+Over the school holidays, parents need some ideas to keep the kids entertained.
 A family cooking class is a good way to do bring everyone together.
 Parents get time to bond with their kids, helping the young ones learn a valuable life skill.
 Just as importantly, it’s something fun for the grown ups too.
-Some family-friendly courses run during the Summer only, so it’s worth looking around.
-But here’s a bit of inspiration to start you off.
+Here’s a bit of inspiration to start you off.

 ‘Sourdough Pizza Class’ at e5 Bakehouse